Martin Joos

-Martin Joos (1907–1978) was an American linguist and professor of German.
+Martin Joos (May 11, 1907 – June 5, 1978) was an American linguist and professor of German.
 He spent most of his career at the University of Wisconsin–Madison, and also served at the University of Toronto and as a visiting scholar at the University of Alberta, the University of Belgrade, and the University of Edinburgh.
 During World War II, Joos was a cryptologist for the US Signal Security Agency.
-The War Department honored him with a Distinguished Service citation in recognition of his work developing communication systems.
+The War Department awarded him a Distinguished Service citation in recognition of his work developing communication systems.
 After the war he returned to the University of Wisconsin, eventually serving as the chairman of the Department of German.

 Biography

-Martin George Joos was born on May 11, 1907 into a farming family near Fountain City, Wisconsin.
+Martin George Joos was born on May 11, 1907, into a farming family near Fountain City, Wisconsin.
 He was one out of ten children and it is noted that his filial relations while growing up were very close.
 He grew up speaking English and German which later influenced his decision to go into linguistics.
 He graduated with a bachelor's in electrical engineering, and applied this with linguistics while serving with Signal Security Agency of the United States of America doing crypt-analyses.
-When he went back for his masters, Joos decided to pursue linguistics and got a degree in German.
+When he went back for his master's degree, Joos decided to pursue linguistics and got a degree in German.
 This led to him receiving a position in Canada at the University of Toronto and at University of Wisconsin.
-Somewhere during this time before WWII, he married Jennie Mae Austin on September 8, 1938, who he was married to for forty years, and they adopted a daughter named Shari.
-After his service in WWII, Joos went back to the University of Wisconsin and became a German professor and Chairman of the German Department.
-In the years following, he became a visiting professor at University of Alberta, University of Edinburgh, and University of Belgrade.
+Somewhere during this time before WWII, he married Jennie Mae Austin on September 8, 1938, to whom he was married for forty years, and they adopted a daughter named Shari.
+After his service in WWII, Joos went back to the University of Wisconsin and served as chairman of the Department of German.
+In the years following, he was a visiting professor at University of Alberta, University of Edinburgh, and University of Belgrade.